Updated: Mar 4

 But there were more versions of the gun's location.
 Nigel Turner and Anthony Summers claimed to have proof the revolver was found “by the TSBD.”
 The proof apparently came from a source they could not identify.
 Another anonymous source of information seems to be the standard operating procedure of all aspects of the JFK assassination investigation.

-The elusiveness of almost all of the evidence presented by DPD, FBI and WC in this case is, to say the least, extraordinary.
-There are multiple versions of their authenticity, chain of evidence and suspicion of fabrication.
-The wallet and ID, the rifle, the revolver, the paper sack containing the Manlicher Carcano, the jacket and even Oswald himself exist in duplication.
+The elusiveness of almost all of the evidence presented by DPD, FBI, and WC, in this case, is, to say the least, extraordinary.
+There are multiple versions of their authenticity, chain of evidence, and suspicion of fabrication.
+The wallet and ID, the rifle, the revolver, the paper sack containing the Manlicher Carcano, the jacket, and even Oswald himself exist in duplication.
 The result was intentional.
-It created false trails to confuse and frustrate investigative reporters and researchers for decades.
+It created false trials to confuse and frustrate investigative reporters and researchers for decades.